-We will then march to the south steps of the State Capitol for a short program and marchers will continue on to the historic Huston-Tillotson University, where exciting activities are planned.
+We will then march to the historic Huston-Tillotson University, where exciting activities are planned.
 All businesses, non-profit organizations and individuals are invited to march and celebrate Dr. King’s legacy.

 MLK COMMUNITY FESTIVAL

-The MLK Community Festival kicks off as soon the marchers arrive on location and will last until 3 p.m.; it will include all types of vendors and local musical artists to make this year’s celebration the best ever!
+The MLK Community Festival kicks off at 11:15am and will last until 3:30 p.m.; it will include all types of vendors and local musical artists to make this year’s celebration the best ever!
 A vendor application can be downloaded for those interested in purchasing booth space.
 For questions and information, please contact Carol Wright by email or by telephone at (512) 657-3064.

 SUPPORT THE CENTRAL TEXAS FOOD BANK